InsightSoftwareConsortium/ITK/CODE_OF_CONDUCT.md

 ### Be concise

-Value the each other's time.
+Value each other's time.
 Keep in mind that what you write once will be read by hundreds of persons.
 Writing a short message means people can understand the conversation as efficiently as possible.
 Messages that are brief and to the point take more time to write, but are repaid many times over when other